-Item Description Proposed Building Reference Building 8 External surfaces solar absorptance As specified within design documents plus 0.05 (as NCC Section J clause JV3(d)(iii)); or, if not specified, 0.65 for walls and 0.75 for roofs.
+Item Description Proposed Project Reference Project 8 External surfaces solar absorptance As specified within design documents plus 0.05 (as NCC Section J clause JV3(d)(iii)); or, if not specified, 0.65 for walls and 0.75 for roofs.
 Solar absorptance of 0.6 for walls and 0.7 for roofs (as NCC Section J clause JV3(d)(i)(B)).
 9 Infiltration rate The infiltration rate assumed for all spaces should be as specified in NCC Section J clause JV3(d)(i)(F).
 Where building air tightness pressure testing is undertaken in accordance with ATTMA, 2010, or an equivalent standard, then the infiltration rate may be applied based on the tested air leakage rate (or the targeted value for the Design rating).
-The infiltration rate shall be calculated as follows: $I = \frac{\dot{q}{50}}{20V}$ Where I is the nominal infiltration rate at 50 Pa test pressure (m 3 /h), and V is the building volume (m 3) (CIBSE, 2000).
+The infiltration rate shall be calculated as follows: $I = \frac{\dot{q}{50}}{20V}$ Where I is the nominal infiltration rate at 50 Pa test pressure (m /h), and V is the building volume (m ) (CIBSE, 2000).
 The infiltration rate assumed for all spaces should be as specified in NCC Section J clause JV3(d)(i)(F).

-Item Description Proposed Building Reference Building 10 Building operation Building operation should be specified based on the default operating profiles included in Section 14.3 for the relevant space types.
+Item Description Proposed Project Reference Project 10 Project operation Operation should be specified based on the default operating profiles included in Section 14.3 for the relevant space types.
 The simulation must incorporate variations for all day types as appropriate.
-Public holidays applicable to the building's location shall be included in the simulation, and, unless specifically stated otherwise, will use the weekend or Sunday profile.
-Where the anticipated operating hours of the Proposed building differ from the default operating hours, the project team may adjust them to better align with expectations.
+Public holidays applicable to the project location shall be included in the simulation, and, unless specifically stated otherwise, will use the weekend or Sunday profile.
+Where the anticipated operating hours of the Proposed Project differ from the default operating hours, the project team may adjust them to better align with expectations.
 Where operation is varied by more than 10% of total default operating hours, this must be confirmed with the GBCA by a CIR prior to implementation in the model, and must be supported by design documentation or a statement from the client confirming the operational intent.
-Where the proposed building incorporates design features which are expected to vary the operating profiles from the default (such as automatic control features for equipment), the project team may submit a CIR requesting a change for the proposed building only.
+Where the Proposed Project incorporates design features which are expected to vary the operating profiles from the default (such as automatic control features for equipment), the project team may submit a CIR requesting a change for the Proposed Project only.
 The CIR must include supporting evidence demonstrating why the change is justified.
-As per the Design Building, except where profiles are specifically modified to reflect design features of the Design building.
+As per the Proposed Project, except where profiles are specifically modified to reflect design features of the Proposed Project.
 Operating hours must be the same in both models.
-11 HVAC zones The simulation of the Proposed HVAC zones shall be consistent with the design documents.
-As Proposed Building model (NCC Section J clause JV3(d)(ii)(T)).
+11 HVAC zones The simulation of the Proposed Project HVAC zones shall be consistent with the design documents.
+As Proposed Project model (NCC Section J clause JV3(d)(ii)(T)).